Hi, I’m Elizaveta, a recent doctoral graduate from Georgia Tech.

 I am currently on the job market.

-With an expected graduation date of August 2024, I am approaching the end of my studies, and I am currently on the job market.
+I am currently on the job market.
 I am interested in full-time positions for geospatial economics in tech or commercial firms as well as government agencies.
 In particular, I hope to find opportunities to apply GIS methods to economic problems.

 Research Interests: Applied microeconomics, international trade, labor economics, geospatial analysis, transportation.